RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 # Disassembly

-Disassembly starts with removing the two small Phillips screws[^1] at the far end of the top lid.
-See picture below.
+Disassembly starts by removing the two small Phillips screws[^1] at the far end of the top lid.
+See the picture below.

 <p align="center">
     <img src="Images/Dis01.jpeg" alt="Description" width="400">
 </p>

+(MARK START)

 Before the lid can be lifted it needs to be freed from the two small metal tabs located on each side of the drive.
 See picture below.